akka/akka/akka-docs/src/main/paradox/scala/cluster-usage.md

         enabled = on
         max-nr-of-instances-per-node = 3
         allow-local-routees = on
-        use-role = compute
+        use-roles = ["compute"]
       }
     }
 }
 ```

-It is possible to limit the deployment of routees to member nodes tagged with a certain role by
+It is possible to limit the deployment of routees to member nodes tagged with a particular set of roles by
-specifying `use-role`.
+specifying `use-roles`.

 `max-total-nr-of-instances` defines total number of routees in the cluster, but the number of routees
 per node, `max-nr-of-instances-per-node`, will not be exceeded.
 By default `max-total-nr-of-instances`